PabloCatalan/ciprofloxacin/README.md

 ## Repository Structure

 * `preprocessing_median.py`: Script to generate the rolling median data from raw OD data.
-Cfreates the file 'cip_dose_response_all.csv' from 'cip_dose_response_raw.csv'.
+Creates the file 'cip_dose_response_all.csv' from 'cip_dose_response_raw.csv'.
 No need to run this, it is included for reproducibility.
 * `functions.py`: Shared utilities for Bayesian inference, model simulation, and plotting used throughout the analysis.
 Contains the core logic for the five-parameter logistic model and MIC extraction.
 * `cip_model_bayesian_inference.ipynb`: The core modeling notebook.
 It runs all MCMC fits and computes the intermediate results (NetCDF posteriors, CSV summary tables) across diverse conditions (glucose, glycerol, TMP, CHL).
 * `main_figures.ipynb`: Generates the main figures of the manuscript (Figs. 1–4).